Yes No Share to Facebook

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
 Before starting a Small Claims Court lawsuit, questions to consider include:

-- What if I lose the case?
+- What if I lose the lawsuit?

-- What if I lose and the Defendant seeks costs against me?
+- What if I lose and legal costs are awarded against me?

-- What if the Defendant sues another person as a 'third party'?
+- What if the Defendant includes a 'third party'?

-- What if I get a name wrong?
+- What if I name someone wrong?

-- What if the case becomes more complicated than originally expected?
+- What if the case is more complicated than expected?

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
-Diligent review of these questions and the potential pitfalls are highly important before getting started.
+Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.